 REC.
-NO. PAGE RECOMMENDATION Preserve natural features, such as scenic beauty, rural viewsheds, significant tree stands, green infrastructure, the Shenandoah River and other water resources.
-Recognize the importance of trees in the suburban environment by encouraging the retention of existing native trees and the establishment of street and shade trees in residential neighborhoods and commercial developments (land use regulations amendments may be required).
-Require vegetative buffers along US 340 in key areas to promote a parkway-like character along the corridor Protect the Elks Run Watershed, water source for Harpers Ferry and Bolivar Encourage the integration of wetlands, woodlands and meadows into site development as aesthetics and functional features.
-Encourage the retention of agricultural lands, forest lands and ecological corridors through available mechanisms such as open space and farmland conservation easements and conservation easements, as well as zoning incentives.
-Implement open space residential and commercial development design standards to preserve scenic views, rural character, farmland, meadows, woodlands, steep slopes and wetlands with a target of preserving these characteristics within a development.
+NO. RECOMMENDATION PAGE 37 Preserve natural features such as scenic beauty; rural viewsheds; significant tree stands; karst geology; green infrastructure; the Shenandoah River and other water resources.
+64, 79 38 Recognize the importance of trees in the suburban environment by encouraging the retention of existing native trees and the establishment of street and shade trees in residential neighborhoods and commercial developments.
+64, 79 39 Require vegetative buffers along US 340 in key areas to promote a parkway-like character along the corridor 64, 80 40 Protect the Elks Run Watershed, water source for Harpers Ferry and Bolivar 64, 80 41 Encourage the integration of wetlands, woodlands and meadows into site development as aesthetics and functional features.
+64, 80 42 Encourage the retention of agricultural lands, forest lands and ecological corridors through available mechanisms such as open space and farmland conservation easements and conservation easements, as well as zoning incentives.
+64, 80 43 Implement open space residential and commercial development design standards to preserve scenic views, rural character, farmland, meadows, woodlands, steep slopes and wetlands with a target of preserving these characteristics within a development.
+65, 80 44 Encourage the use of native plant species and naturalized landscape designs.
+64 45 Preserve topography such as slopes, valleys, and hills by limiting the amount of cut and fill during site development.
+64